-A research-based residency in Chicago and Detroit by students of Design for the Living World class, by the invitation of 6018North in Chicago and FILTER Detroit and Hamburg.
-The fact-finding visit is a platform for exchange of knowledge between students and individuals and organizations who engage in community-building, small-scale local economies and community education.
+A research-based residency in Chicago and Detroit by students of the Design for the Living World class, at the invitation of 6018North in Chicago and FILTER Detroit and Hamburg.
+The fact-finding visit was a platform for the exchange of knowledge between students and individuals and organizations who engage in community-building, small-scale local economies and community education.

 Photo above: Workshop with Nance Klemh at the remediation community garden in Chicago.

 Title: We Care a Lot: Stewardship of Land In the Neighborhood, Conservation – Coalition – Collaboration

 Students: Maria Christou, Tino Holzmann, Barbara Niklas, Anastasia Reschke, Konouz Saeed and William Schwartz.

 The Class of the Design for the Living World in collaboration with: 6018North Chicago and FILTER Detroit and Hamburg

 Supported by: Kulturbehörde Hamburg and Goethe Institut Chicago

 Over five intense days, September 21-25, 2015, we learned that Chicago has a strong, socially engaged art community.
 This is due both to strong precedents and support and a lack of commercially oriented art.
 We talked with people who are engaged with small-scale socially conscious economies, urban agriculture, and community education.
 We realized that such initiatives are seeds that grow a city of resilient neighborhoods.

 Detroit: Local Initiatives